MaryAngelique/back-end-project2/README.md

 In Express, you can put in place this functionality using the middleware express.static(path), where the path parameter is the absolute path of the folder containing the assets.

 If you don’t know what middleware is... don’t worry, we will discuss in detail later.
 Basically, middleware are functions that intercept route handlers, adding some kind of information.
 A middleware needs to be mounted using the method app.use(path, middlewareFunction).
 The first path argument is optional.
 If you don’t pass it, the middleware will be executed for all requests.

+Mount the express.static() middleware to the path /public with app.use().
+The absolute path to the assets folder is __dirname + /public.